miguelpc94/calculated-column-demo/README.md

 # Calculated Column Demo

+You can access the demo page here: https://miguelpc94.github.io/calculated-column-demo/

 This application allows users to create and manage a data table.
 The unique feature of this application is the ability to create calculated columns.
 These columns are defined by mathematical expressions that can reference other columns in the table.

 ## Running the Application